Phone:

 Autoimmune Diseases

 The immune system is made up of organs and cells meant to protect the human body from bacteria, parasites, viruses and cancer cells.
 In autoimmune diseases this defensive system erroneously targets the body's tissues, leading to chronic inflammation and tissue damage.
-There are over 100 known autoimmune diseases, including but not limited to diabetes, multiple sclerosis (MS), rheumatoid arthritis (RA), and psoriasis.
+There are over 100 known autoimmune diseases, including but not limited to diabetes, multiple sclerosis (MS), rheumatoid arthritis (RA), and myasthenia gravis (MG).
 Many autoimmune diseases are still poorly understood and often persist for life without a cure; however, they can be treated with anti-inflammatory or immunosuppressive drugs to alleviate the symptoms or delay or stop the destruction of the affected organs.
 Despite their diverse clinical manifestations, autoimmune Diseases share common underlying biochemical principles involving genetic predisposition, environmental triggers, and immune dysregulation.
 This abstract examines these shared principles and explores potential therapeutic targets.

 Autoinflammatory Diseases